Svedrin/misc/README.md

 *   Only one build can run at a time because the guest is always mounted to */mnt*.
 (That also means that nothing *else* may be mounted at */mnt* during that time.)

 *   Network config adaptation only works with static IPs (there's no --network option, so the IP is the only thing you can pass in).

+*   The root password is hardcoded as "init123", and root is the only login available.
+I use puppet to set a new password and import keys and stuff.